canonical-ols/snapstore-snap-docs/docs/how-to/on-prem-model-service.md

 The following requirements need to be met to use the Model Service within the Enterprise Store:

 - A PKCS#11-compatible Hardware Security Module (HSM) or Smart Card.
-- The PKCS#11 module / shared library for the hardware. e.g. `opensc-pkcs11.so`
+- The PKCS#11 module / shared library for the hardware.
+For example, `opensc-pkcs11.so`
-- The Enterprise Store host machine must run Ubuntu 22.04 (Jammy) with the `p11-kit` and `gnutls-bin` packages installed.
+- The Enterprise Store host machine must run Ubuntu 22.04 LTS with the `p11-kit` and `gnutls-bin` packages installed.
 - Revision 99 of `snap-store-proxy` and revision 28 of `store-admin`, or newer.
 All `enterprise-store` revisions are supported.

 The supported way to manage models, signing keys, and serial policies in the Enterprise Store Model Service is via the `store-admin` snap.